- Identify the impact of workplace noise on your hearing

 - Identify the types, benefits, proper use, and maintenance of hearing protectors

-Many high-risk work environments are noisy with an endless range and variety of potentially ear-splitting work being performed while on the clock.
+Many work environments are noisy with an endless range and variety of potentially ear-splitting work being performed while on the clock.
 Simply being exposed to hazardous noise levels can result in hearing loss, by damaging the hair cells directly connected to nerve endings in the inner ear.
 However, the extent of this damage and severity of hearing loss depend on the amount of noise to which you are exposed and the duration of exposure time.

 Depending on the amount, noise can cause hearing loss that is temporary or permanent.